 “The Atlas removed Telemon, entrapping it in our exosuits, where it has resided ever since.
 But he was somehow connected to these machines and managed to communicate through the Boundary Failures.”

 “That doesn’t sound very healthy.
 Does it know, does it remember what it is?”
 I asked.

 I didn’t know what to say.
-I could see that Aria was concerned, that maybe she had said too much too quickly.
+I could see Aria was concerned, that maybe she had said too much, too quickly.

 Aria was watching me.
 Somehow, I felt she knew what I was thinking.
 That her connection to me was more.
 Maybe, Telemon had found a way to build bridges.
 Or maybe, I was also losing my mind.